T

 landmark

-• Visit the Patan Museum within the complex for detailed exhibits.
+• Visit the Patan Museum within the square for an excellent collection of artifacts.

-• Explore the surrounding alleys for local artisans.
+• Explore the surrounding alleys for local artisan workshops.

 ~180 min